 The data elements in the AHRQ QIs are based on the coding specifications used in the State Inpatient Databases (SID) in the Healthcare Cost and Utilization Project (HCUP).
 The SID coding specifications are similar to those of UB-04 but not identical.
-For data elements used in the AHRQ QIs, crosswalks between the SID and UB-04 coding specifications are included in the SID documentation available at <a href="http://http:
+For data elements used in the AHRQ QIs, crosswalks between the SID and UB-04 coding specifications are included in the SID documentation available at http://hcup-us.ahrq.gov/db/state/siddbdocumentation.jsp.